 The Avocational Certificate Course may be taken for personal enrichment, and to learn to design one’s own home.
 You’ll tour Southern California’s hottest design centers with people in the know as your guides.
 Guest speakers offer first-hand knowledge with inside tips and personal experience.
 This fun and exciting Course is one you won’t want to miss.
 The Course introduces the student to the planning of interiors through drafting the space on paper and final concepts.
 The student is taken through the steps of designing a home from initial spaceplanning, furniture selection, window treatments, fabrics and flooring materials.
 The Course takes 11-12 weeks to complete and is avocational.
-When registering student selects preferred class schedule: Tuesdays & Wednesdays OR Tuesdays & Thursdays 9am-11:30am OR Tuesdays & Thursdays 6pm-8:30pm.
+When registering student selects preferred class schedule: Tuesdays & Wednesdays 9am-11:30am (online) OR Tuesdays & Thursdays 9am-11:30am (in-person) OR Tuesdays & Thursdays 6pm-8:30pm (in-person).
+Students may elect to take each session separately and when both sessions are completed will earn the Certificate of completion.
 The Course totals 72 class hours and is taken on a pass/not pass basis.
 Although many students completing the Certificate Course have obtained jobs and have started their own interior design businesses, students should not expect to become employed as interior designers.
 An option that students enrolled in the Certificate Course have is to take the course to see how they like the subject and how well they do.
 By the ninth week of the quarter, if a student chooses to switch to the career-oriented Associate of Arts Degree in Interior Design, they can.
 To request a transfer the student should contact the IDI Administrative Office.

 Instruction in the steps to remodeling a kitchen or the designing of a kitchen in a new home.
 Materials used in kitchen design from wallcoverings to laminates are reviewed.
 Included in the discussion are how to work with a kitchen design consultant and the costs involved.